v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/linq/scope-of-default-namespaces.md

 ## <a name="example"></a>Esempio
  In questo esempio vengono illustrate la creazione di codice XML in uno spazio dei nomi e una query codificata correttamente.

- Diversamente dall'esempio di codice errato precedente, l'approccio corretto quando si usa Visual Basic consiste nel dichiarare e inizializzare uno spazio dei nomi predefinito globale.
+ In contrast to the incorrectly coded example above, the correct approach when using Visual Basic is to declare and initialize a global default namespace.
 In questo modo tutte le proprietà XML vengono inserite nello spazio dei nomi predefinito.
 Non è necessario apportare altre modifiche all'esempio per fare in modo che venga eseguito correttamente.

 ### <a name="code"></a>Codice